 KNŌ

-As a strategist on this project, I was tasked with contributing to knō’s discovery phase, beginning by conducting comprehensive market research and detailed stakeholder interviews.
-Understanding how the market felt about such a sensitive topic was paramount to building a visual and verbal identity that established trust and resonated deeply.
+As one of three talented strategists on this project, I was tasked with mining the landscape for inspiration and opportunities for differentiation, beginning by conducting comprehensive market research and detailed stakeholder interviews.
+Understanding how our society feels about such a sensitive topic was paramount to building a visual and verbal identity that established trust—specifically with the demo of sexually active, safety-conscious young adults we were targeting.

-With a new name and positioning strategy in place shortly thereafter, I enjoyed collaborating closely with the Big Human design team to craft brand manifestos and strategic language that ultimately shaped knō's final brand identity.
+With the groundwork finally laid, I enjoyed collaborating closely with the Big Human design team to craft brand manifestos and strategic language that ultimately shaped Knō's final brand identity.
+Check it out here.

 Roles: